Kaviyafn/Kaviyafn/README.md

 - 👋 Hi, I’m @Kaviya
-- 👀 I’m interested in application developement with flutter
+- 👀 I’m interested in the role of software developer
-- 🌱 I’m currently learning BE computer science engineering
+- 🌱 I’m currently studying BE computer science engineering
-- 💞️ I’m looking to collaborate on flutter application developement
-- 📫 How to reach me mail:kaviyaayyanar217@gmail.com
+- 📫 How to reach me mail:kaviyade2005@gmail.com
-- 😄 Pronouns: she

 <!---
 Kaviyafn/Kaviyafn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.